Rhubarb and Lemon Cheesecake

 I prefer to use room-temperature cream cheese because it blends much more smoothly without lumps.

-Step 5: Assemble and Bake the Cheesecake
+Step 5: Layer and Bake

 • crust from Step 1